-Financial liabilities comprise trade payables, financing liabilities, including bank and other borrowings.
+Financial liabilities comprise trade payables, financing liabilities, including bank and other borrowings, put options on non-controlling interests and deferred contingent consideration.
 These are measured at initial recognition at fair value and subsequently at amortised cost.

 Intra-group financial instruments